 Just the stuff I did with everyone else, but not enough with myself.

-One day, my therapist, stuck the knife in.
+3. One day, my therapist, stuck in the knife (so to speak).

 That’s how it felt.
 It hurt.
 But perhaps it was the only way to make me see sense and STOP.